Goal: Losing Weight and Keeping it Off

 Training plans can be as custom as the design on a snowflake.
 We can, however, give you some great guidelines you can apply.
 And some sample plans too!

 Using Digifit to Lose Weight & Keep it Off

 Losing weight isn't easy.
 You are not going to suddenly start shedding pounds by working out for 7 minutes a day or finding that one new dieting fad that is sure to work.
 It takes a unique dedication and helpful tools to make a change.

-Whether as part of a Corporate Wellness Program, a group of fitness friends, or just working out solo, My Digifit, a MVP Premium Subscription and Digifit Partners arm you with the tools necessary, along with the Digifit app, to lose weight and keep it off.
+Whether as part of a Corporate Wellness Program, a group of fitness friends, or just working out solo, My Digifit, the Digifit app, and Digifit Partners arm you with the tools necessary to lose weight and keep it off.

 1. Set a Weight Loss Goal